Overview of ACME

 DAQ device support

-As data acquisition, ACME supports sound cards through the OS provided APIs:
+As data acquisition, ACME supports all sound cards through the OS provided APIs:

 µZ Impedance tube